isomerpages/ncss-ssi/_training/Social-Service-Accelerator-Programme.md

 1. The course details including the start dates and cost of the course is tentative and will be updated accordingly.
 2. The Social Service Accelerator Programme is jointly developed by SSI and Ngee Ann Polytechnic (NP) although individual courses may come from either SSI or NP.
-3. Registration may end before 30 September 2021 when the maximum capacity is reached.
+3. Registration may end before 17 Jan 22 when the maximum capacity is reached.